 - read more about Museums and Galleries

-The open-air cinema on Střelecký ostrov typically begins in early July and runs until the end of September.
+The open-air cinema on Střelecký Ostrov typically begins in early July and runs until the end of September.
 All Czech films are shown with English subtitles, and refreshments are sold.
 Bands often perform before the screenings.
-Prague’s opera and concert season traditionally comes to a close in the summer, but the show must and does go on, with open-air productions in glorious locales.
+Prague’s opera and concert season traditionally come to a close in the summer, but the show must and does go on, with open-air productions in glorious locales.
 Maltese Garden (Maltézská zahrada), Lebedour Garden (Ledeburská zahrada), Wallenstein Palace Garden (Valdštejnská zahrada), Vyšehrad Gardens, and Garden Na Valech schedule regular evenings of free music, while the Summer Shakespeare Festival (Letní Shakespearovské slavnosti), brings the bard to the castle.
-Though most of the performances are in Czech, the magic of experiencing A Midsummer Night’s Dream on a midsummer night’s stage in the grounds of Prague Castle is enough to make you forget this trivial detail.
+Though most of the performances are in Czech, the magic of experiencing A Midsummer Night’s Dream on a midsummer night’s stage on the grounds of Prague Castle is enough to make you forget this trivial detail.

 MeetFactory – Ke Sklárně 15, Prague 5, www.meetfactory.cz

 The incubator for Prague’s alternative culture and original art ideas, MeetFactory is a club, theatre, and gallery in one – a place for the performing arts where the artists are present.